Investing for Beginners [Guide]

 The truth is, though, that knowing how to use your money today to earn more for the future is a great way to ensure a financially secure future.
 Just letting your capital sit idle in your bank account won't help you save for the long term.
 This is why it's so important to consider investing as early as possible.

 The good news is that there are more options for investing for beginners than ever before.
-In the UK, for example, there are a wide range of investment options.
+In the UK, for example, there's a wide range of investment options.
 The London Stock Exchange has a market capitalisation of approximately $6 trillion.
 It is home to stocks from almost 3,000 companies from over 60 countries worldwide.
 In this article, we take a look at how to invest money, some of the best investment options for beginners, and how to go about it.
 But, before you decide where to invest money, you need to know what we mean by investing.

 What is investing?